tenebris-tech/log2sqs/README.md

 # log2sqs

+**WARNING: The configuration file is transitioning to YAML.
+Please see the example configuration file and the notes below.**

 This application facilitates distributed log collection and parsing into Graylog GELF via an AWS SQS queue.
 Communication with SQS is over HTTPS, providing a relatively secure log collection mechanism.

 If you are installing log2sqs on an AWS EC2 VM, providing access to SQS via an IAM role assigned to the EC2 instance is recommended.